bizzycola/MidiGameBoi/README.md

 # MidiGameBoi
-Simple, configurable, not well written .NET program to convert MIDI notes to keyboard/mouse events.
+Simple, configurable, .NET program to convert MIDI notes to keyboard/mouse events.

+Recently updated to run on .NET Core 9 (though still only works on Windows).

 ## Notice
 This software works by hooking into a Windows library to handle the fancy under the hood pretend-to-be-a-user stuff and therefore will only work on Windows machines.